-Whether it’s another data breach at a major company or a shift in the way large businesses approach security, recent news continues to highlight the importance of strong identity and access management policies with help from artificial intelligence and machine learning applications.
+Whether it’s another data breach at a major company or a shift in the way large businesses approach security, cybersecurity news continue to highlight the importance of strong identity and access management policies with help from artificial intelligence in information security and machine learning applications.
 Knowing the threats you may encounter and the protections available can guide you in making the best decisions to secure your systems.

-On November 21, 2018, just two days before the Black Friday shopping frenzy, Amazon experienced a “data issue” involving leaked “customer names and email addresses.”
-According to reported news, the online retail giant blamed the data exposure on a “technical error.”
+When a tech giant experienced a “data issue” involving leaked “customer names and email addresses”, according to reported news, the online retailer blamed the data exposure on a “technical error.”
 Users affected by the problem were sent a vaguely worded email assuring them there was no need to change their passwords.

 Many users assumed the email was a phishing attempt and were baffled.
-However, even though Amazon is staying quiet about the details, the reported leak was legitimate.
+However, even though the company stayed quiet about the details, the reported leak was legitimate.
 No information was forthcoming from the company about the number of people affected or the root cause of the issue, but poor access management is one potential culprit.
 When permissions are granted beyond a user’s access needs, errors are more likely and hackers have more opportunities to gain entrance into a system.

 This leak serves as a reminder to assess permissions and keep access privileges under control in enterprise systems.
 With so many users interacting throughout the network on the front and back ends, it’s critical to ensure each person only has access to the information and applications necessary to perform essential tasks.

 As traditional authentication methods lose efficacy, businesses need new ways to address identity management and enforce privilege levels such as the new generation of Identity as a Service (IDaaS) that is available to companies searching for smarter, stronger IAM tools.